MaksimDzhangirov/backendBankExample/docs/part29-eng.md

 Alright, now all users in this group should have access to secret manager service.
 Let's go back to the terminal and run the `get-secret-value` command.
 We still get access denied exception.
-I think the permission we've just added needs sometime to be effective.
+I think the permission we've just added needs some time to be effective.
 So let's wait a bit, and let's try using the secret ARN instead of the friendly name:

 ```shell